 Current Version: 1.1 (100% Swift, macOS 14+)

-Inspired by also deprecated Belle Nuit ST by
+Inspired by also deprecated Belle Nuit ST by BNM,

 Takes care of potentially malformed values, ensuring UTF-8 & EBU compatibility for all languages.